BenLand100/srbot/README.md

 Create `creds.py` with a `username` and `password` field for your account to enable logging in.
 Using some nominally complete Jupyter installation (e.g.
 Anaconda), open one of the notebooks and run the cells to run the script.

+Copyright 2020 by Benjamin J. Land (a.k.a.
+BenLand100)